MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Tasmota/README.md

 ## Tasmota Zigbee EZSP

-ICC-A-1 Zigbee Bridge
+ICC-A-1 Zigbee Bridge with one ESP.

-Grabbing on of the [dayly dev builds](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota) with the name "tasmota-zbbridge.bin" and flashing your ESP with it and configurating WiFi.
+Grabbing the [dayly dev builds](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota) with the name "tasmota-zbbridge.bin" and flashing your ESP with it and configurating WiFi.

 Use Template:
 ``` {"NAME":"ICC-A-1 Zigbee Bridge","GPIO":[255,165,157,166,255,255,0,0,255,255,255,255,255],"FLAG":15,"BASE":18} ```